Athigan1/RandomizerApp/README.md

 Created my first Android app in Kotlin:

 The app features a Roll button which will display a random number within the range of an increment.
-The increment can be changes between from 0-1 and 0-10.
+The increment can be changed between from 0-1 and 0-10.